 The real surprise, when I came up with that concept 20 years ago, was how few customer publishing agencies were actually doing it.
 And I should know.
 By then I’d published magazines for the Post Office, HSBC and Singapore Airlines.
 So I set up my own agency and called it Working Titles, because I wanted everything we published to work.

-Our first client was the Jordan Grand Prix F1 team (now Racing Point).
+Our first client was the Jordan Grand Prix F1 team.
 Our second was Pickfords, the removals specialists.

 Since then we’ve launched magazines, produced directories, created websites and written content for countless newsletters, magazine articles, case studies, email campaigns, presentations, smartphone apps and advertising campaigns.
 And we’ve continued to do so on behalf of some of the best-known brands in the country.